 Web-Based Training Software

 According to the American Society for Training and Development (ASTD), 75% of the American workforce will soon need some type of training.
 Over the next five years, to keep up with the pace of global competition and industry needs, companies will start training programs.
-A growing number of people are finding out that web based employee training is the ideal solution to meet the ever-changing and growing needs of learners.
-Web based training programs are transforming the corporate and education landscape; don’t let your company fall behind.
+A growing number of people are finding out that web-based employee training is the ideal solution to meet the ever-changing and growing needs of learners.
+Web-based training programs are transforming the corporate and education landscape; don’t let your company fall behind.

-What is Computer Based Training?
+What is Web-Based Training?

-Web based training programs are generally available in two different types of instruction:
+Web-based training programs are generally available in two different types of instruction:

 - The asynchronous web-based training definition includes a self-paced and self-directed format.

-- The synchronous web based training definition includes an instructor facilitating the course.
+- The synchronous web-based training definition includes an instructor facilitating the course.

 - Screen cam tutorials